knowledged

 Two steps: run the backend, then talk to it from kc, HTTP, or the Mac app.

-1. Build the server and CLI
+1. Install the server and CLI

 2. Start the server with the LLM provider you have